 - An adjacent space is being used for an official College activity or a previously reserved use that renders the requested space unsuitable for the proposed activity.

 - The request form is incomplete.

 - The request alone or cumulatively with other requests exceeds more than fifteen days in a semester or is for more than five consecutive days.

 - Lack of resources necessary to support an activity in a manner that preserves College facilities and protects the safety of the campus.

 - Refusal of a reservation may not be based on the viewpoint of the proposed activity.

 Request for Review of Refusal of a Reservation

-If a request for a reservation is refused by the Facilities Rental Office, the requester may request review of the refusal by the Vice President of Administrative Services.
-The Vice President of Administrative Services’ decision is final.
+If a request for a reservation is refused by the Facilities Rental Coordinator, the requester may request review of the refusal by the Vice President of Finance and Administrative Services.
+The Vice President of Finance and Administrative Services’ decision is final.